 You’ll learn about marine biodiversity locally and around the world, and explore conservation ecology, which aims to support, recover and maintain populations and their habitats.

-On our field trips you might experience sea life on the Farne Islands; marine biology in Scotland; zoos in the Netherlands; wildlife and ecology in Kenya; and diving and marine biology in the Red Sea.
-There’s also a final-year residential at a UK marine biology station.
-You’ll need to pay for this, and any residential trips.
+On our field trips you might experience marine biology in Scotland; zoos in the Netherlands; wildlife and ecology in Africa; and diving and marine biology oversea.
+In your second year you’ll take a week-long field trip to north Devon to experience both marine and terrestrial zoology, the costs of which are included in your course fees.
+There’s also a final-year residential at a UK marine biology station, which is included in your course fees.
+You’ll need to pay for any optional trips.

 Cambridge is becoming a world centre for wildlife conservation, with Fauna and Flora International, Birdlife International and the World Conservation Monitoring Centre based here.
 Throughout the course, you’ll have opportunities to attend lectures in the city and visit specialist museums and libraries.